MK-Scribe/bible_databases_deuterocanonical/sources/en/2-maccabees/2-maccabees.md

 **[14:23]** Now Nicanor abode in Jerusalem, and did no hurt, but sent away the people that came flocking unto him.

-**[14:24]** And he would not willingly have Judas out of his sight: for he love the man from his heart
+**[14:24]** And he would not willingly have Judas out of his sight: for he love the man from his heart.

 **[14:25]** He prayed him also to take a wife, and to beget children: so he married, was quiet, and took part of this life.